rebelsky/csc207c/_labs/getting-started.md

 **Driver: _A_**

-With all the above in mind, write the "Hello World!" program in Java (taken from the reading), compile it, and run it to verify that everything works!

 _There is nothing to turn in for this exercise._

+With all the above in mind, write the "Hello World!" program in Java (taken from [the Introduction to Java reading](../readings/intro-java)), compile it, and run it to verify that everything works!
+You should feel free to copy and paste the code.

 ### Exercise 2: Exploring the negative space

 **Driver: _A_**

+_There is nothing to turn in for this exercise._

 When trying out a new language, you'll run into plenty of errors and mistakes.
 This is helpful because while you might burn more time than you'd like fixing those problems initially, they become trivial to fix if you see them in the future ("oh, I recognize this error message from before---you just need to do this to fix it...").
 However, once you've established your basic programming pipeline, it's a good idea to explore the space and intentionally try to break it in various ways.
 Because you are starting from a good pipeline, you can diagnose the error immediately on top of knowing exactly what you did to cause it!